Vision-Based Early Fault Diagnosis and Self-Recovery for Strawberry Harvesting Robots: Results

 Visualization results of the LSTM classifier on robots in the orchard were presented in Fig. \ref{fig:lstm_construct}.
-The left panel displayed frames 3-14 with the prediction probability, current strawberry status, the prediction probability of three status, and final strawberry status based on time-stability, while the right panel illustrated the LSTM prediction probabilities.
+The left panel displayed frames 3-14 with the current strawberry status, the prediction probability of three status, and final strawberry status based on time-stability, while the right panel illustrated the LSTM prediction probabilities.
 The horizontal axis represented the frame index starting from 0, and the vertical axis indicated the predicted probability of strawberry slippage within the next three frames.
-If the total number of frames did not reach 5, fewer than 10 frames were displayed as labels in the top-left corner of the images.
+If the total number of frames did not reach 5, less than 5 frames were displayed as labels in the top-left corner of the images.
 The LSTM classifier predicted a slipping status at frames 7, 11, and 12, with corresponding probabilities of 0.62, 0.70, 0.82.
 Based on the time-stability criterion, secondary inflating and snap-off were triggered at frame 12.
 The probability curve of strawberry slip prediction was plotted for intuitive observation, as shown in the right panel of Fig. \ref{fig:lstm_construct}.
-Similarly, a probability curve of strawberry slippage was plotted for intuitive observation in Fig. \ref{fig:lstm_construct} right.